Aftab0012/User_Dashboard/README.md

 - Optimization: I would have done more optimizationto make more modular if i had given more time.

+- Animations: I could have added more 3D and cool looking animations if had given more time.

 - Testing: If i had given more time i would have added unit and integration testing.

 ### In this project i have already added more than neough feature for a (DASHBOARD) app so i think in future i can add more features to this without any problem